-Effective September 1, 2018 the Plan adopted the Voya prototype non-standardized profit-sharing plan.
+The Plan adopted the Voya prototype non-standardized profit-sharing plan.
 The underlying prototype plan has received an opinion letter from the Internal Revenue Service (IRS) dated September 1, 2014, stating that the written form of the underlying prototype document is qualified under Section 401 of the Internal Revenue Code (the Code).
 Any employer adopting this form of the plan will be considered to have a plan qualified under Section 401 of the Code, and, therefore, the related trust is tax-exempt.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualified status.
 The plan administrator believes that the Plan has been designed to comply with the requirements of the Code and has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.

 Accounting principles generally accepted in the United States require plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 Plan management has analyzed the tax positions taken by the Plan and has concluded that there are no uncertain positions taken or expected to be taken.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-However, the plan administrator believes that the Plan has been designed to comply with the requirements of the Code and has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.

-6. Recent Accounting Pronouncements
+6. Recent Accounting Pronouncement